Client intake software — updated April 2026

 Most intake processes are built on email and hope.
 A document request goes out.
 The client replies to part of it.
 More requests follow.
 By the time the project kicks off, you're still missing three things and nobody is sure who asked for what or when.

 The root problem isn't the client — it's the process.
 When intake steps aren't enforced, clients don't complete them.
 When follow-up is manual, it's inconsistent.
-When documents arrive in email threads, nothing is organized or auditable.
+When documents arrive in email threads, nothing is organised or auditable.

 Client intake software fixes this by structuring the process, enforcing each step, and automating follow-up.